machinetranslate/machinetranslate.org/iamt.md

 Section 8.
 Voting by Mail or Email.
 Any action may be taken by the Executive Committee by mail or email ballot, provided that such action by the Executive Committee is approved in writing by two thirds of the members of the Executive Committee.
 The written record of such action shall be kept on file by the Secretary.

-### ARTICLE 8.
-DUTIES AND RESPONSIBILITIES OF THE OFFICERS
+### Article 8.
+Duties and Responsibilities of the Officers

 #### Section 1.
 General
 The officers shall carry out those duties prescribed by law, the Articles of Incorporation, these Bylaws, the General Assembly, and the majority decision of the Executive Committee.